IronTooch/AnsibleSnippets-VSCode/README.md

 - find – Return a list of files based on specific criteria
 - getent – A wrapper to the unix getent utility
 - import_tasks – Import a task list
-- include_role – Load and execute a role
 - script – Runs a local script on a remote node after transferring it
 - subversion – Deploys a subversion repository
 - systemd – Manage systemd units